xtofs/abstract-csdl/acsdl.md

 The Common Schema Definition Language (CSDL) is a language for defining data models that can be exposed as RESTful services.
 CSDL can be represented in two different formats: XML and JSON.
-Both formats have the same expressive power and can describe the same set of data models, but they have different syntax and conventions.
+Both formats have the same expressive power and can describe the same set of data models and services, but they have different syntax and conventions.
 In this document, we define an abstract CSDL model that captures the essential features of both formats and serves as a common ground for understanding and manipulating CSDL documents.

+THe abstract CSDL model is a graph of the types, functions, schemata and their components that combined describe the interface of the OData REST service.

 The abstract CSDL model consists of a set of **model elements**, each with